bluejava/zousan/README.md

 	// Create a promise and resolve it immediately with the value 100 var resolvedPromise = Zousan.resolve(100);

-	// --- Note: The above is equivelent to the following: --- var resolvedPromise2 = new Zousan();
+	// --- Note: The above is equivalent to the following: --- var resolvedPromise2 = new Zousan();
 	resolvedPromise2.resolve(100);